BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 And here we land at an important distinction:
 While many argue that irritation caused by *generative AI* is similar to the invention of photography, I think there is a difference.

->Photo cameras do not communicate!
+>Cameras do not communicate!

 This does not mean that generative AI can not act as a mere tool in the process of, for example, the production of images.
-The more predictability the more tool-like generative AI are and the less communicative they become.
+The more predictable the more tool-like generative AI are and the less communicative they become.
 There outputs by themselves become less interesting but at the same time, they are more useful to realize a specific vision of the user or artist.

 As Esposito noted: Viewed through the lens of Luhmann's social system theory, the development of compelling communication partners presents a unique dilemma: